lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-2.md

 speak(cat) # => I am a cat

+Example from Code Coach Joe:
+class Toy
+  def play
+    raise NotImplementedError, 'Each toy must implement the play method' end end

+class Car < Toy
+  def play
+    'Vroom, vroom!'
+  end
+end

+class Doll < Toy
+  def play
+    'Let\'s have a tea party.'
+  end
+end

+class ActionFigure < Toy
+  def play
+    'To the rescue!'
+  end
+end

+toys = [Car.new, Doll.new, ActionFigure.new]
+toys.each do |toy|
+  puts toy.play
+end

+In this code, each type of toy is a subclass of Toy and implements the play method.
+When we iterate over the array of toys and call play on each one, the correct method is called for each type of toy.
+This is polymorphism.

 # Encapsulation and Access Modifiers
 Encapsulation is the process of hiding the internal details of an object.
 Then the internal details of an object can only be accessed through a well-defined interface.